 As we age our feet and ankles get stiff and its rewarding to find how simple movements can increase balance, flexibility and strength.

 Balasana is a restorative pose to help release the back, through releasing tension in quadratic lumborum, upper intercostals, and the erector spine muscles.
 For Mike to get into a comfortable Balasana pose we used blocks and a wedge.

-Like what you see and want to book a class: Pay cash on the door or pay using the form on the right or bottom.
+Like what you see and want to book a class: For drop in classes pay cash on the door or pay using the form on the right